According to the Content Marketing Institute (CMI), 83% of B2B marketers use social media in their campaigns.

 The most business-focused platform out there, boasting 500 million users.

 Crucially, around 90% of B2B companies use LinkedIn.
 And there’s a very good reason for that – it’s the most effective social channel for generating leads.

 Because people are there for work purposes only.
-No ‘cute’ cat videos.
-No pics of their kids.
+No cute cat videos.
+No pics of the kids.
 Everyone is there to network and do business better – which means they’re more open to connecting with people who can help them do just that.

 Twitter: Use for getting seen and increasing engagement

 With around 326 million monthly users, Twitter is great for the awareness stage of a campaign, which explains why it’s used by 87% of B2B content marketers, according to the CMI.